Labour Law

 1. Tax Residency Uncertainty

-When foreign worker spends time in multiple countries, residency uncertainty arises.
-Annual planning should be done together with accountant.
+Where a remote worker spends time in multiple countries, tax residency may be uncertain.
+Annual planning should be undertaken together with an accountant.

 2. Access to Health Services

-Some banks request "employment contract in Turkey" for account opening; remote-working foreigner may not be able to provide this.
+Some banks require "a Turkish employment contract" to open an account; a remote-working foreigner may not be able to provide this.

-Long-term staying without obtaining work permit can lead to visa violation.
+Staying in Turkey long-term without obtaining a work permit can lead to a visa violation.

 Recommended Approach

-Practical recommendation for foreigner wishing to work remotely in Antalya:
+A practical guide for a foreigner wishing to work remotely in Antalya:

-- Residence permit planning — solid status like short-term residence permit or independent work permit.
+- Residence permit planning — securing a solid status such as a short-term residence permit or an independent work permit.

-- Tax residency analysis — examination of tax treaty between home country and Turkey.
+- Tax residency analysis — reviewing the double taxation treaty between the home country and Turkey.

-- Social security arrangement — private health insurance or voluntary SGK.
+- Social security arrangement — taking out private health insurance or making voluntary SGK contributions.

-- Contractual clarity — applicable law, tax responsibility, leaves in contract with foreign employer.
+- Contractual clarity — setting out applicable law, tax responsibilities, and leave entitlements clearly in the contract with the foreign employer.

-- Professional advisory — both legal and accountant support.
+- Professional advisory — obtaining both legal and accounting support.

 Legal Support

-In Antalya, for our remote-working foreign-national clients, MONA HUKUK provides integrated advisory from residence permit planning to tax residency analysis, contract negotiation to social security arrangement.
-For digital nomads and international remote workers wanting to combine quality of life in Turkey with legal certainty, our professional team is at your side.
+In Antalya, for remote-working foreign-national clients, MONA HUKUK provides integrated advisory services covering residence permit planning, tax residency analysis, contract negotiation, and social security arrangements.
+For digital nomads and international remote workers who want to combine Turkey's quality of life with legal certainty, our professional team is at your side.

 Contact us at contact@monahukuk.com or call +90 (242) 606 14 32 to schedule a consultation in Antalya.